Skip to content

 Let’s take a look at each of these in a bit more depth.

 Infections within any organ system in the body can be hugely detrimental to fertility and pregnancy, however infections of the vagina and reproductive system present the most obvious threat.

-When we consider that so many women that end up having IVF treatment, test positive for BV, I feel strongly that any woman that is trying to conceive and is prone to vaginal infections, should take an ‘intimate’ flora product that provides specific strains of probiotic bacteria that are known to help with vaginal health.
+When we consider that so many women who have IVF treatment also test positive for BV, I feel strongly that any woman that is trying to conceive and is prone to vaginal infections should take an ‘intimate’ flora product.
+In particular, it's important to opt for a supplement that provides specific strains of probiotic bacteria known to help with vaginal health.
 Infections can often go undetected, so a woman may not know that she has one, but her fertility may be 'silently' being affected.
-Improving the vaginal microbiome with a probiotic supplement is an easy thing to do, and there are no known side-effects.
+Improving the vaginal microbiome with a probiotic supplement is an easy thing to do, and there are no known side effects.

-The implications for the existence of bacteria in the amniotic fluid is not yet fully understood, but it is obvious that a pathogenic infection so close to a developing foetus would clearly not be a good thing!
+The implications for the existence of bacteria in the amniotic fluid is not yet fully understood, but a pathogenic infection so close to a developing foetus would clearly not be a good thing!

 In order to understand if the bacterial populations found in the amniotic fluid can be manipulated with oral supplementation of probiotics a further study4 by Rautava et al (2012) looked at 43 mother-infant pairs (of which 29 pairs completed the study).
 The participants were randomised to receive either (1) B. lactis, (2) B. lactis & L. rhamnosus GG combo, or (3) placebo for 14 days before their scheduled C-section.
 After the birth, bacteria taken from the amniotic fluid and placenta were tested against the child’s gut.
 They found that the babies all showed gene expressions in their gut that could only have resulted from exposure to the specific bacteria from the placenta and amniotic fluid that they were testing.